 Blood loss during labour, a history of anaemia or not enough recovery time postpartum can contribute to low milk supply.
 This combined with exhaustion and sleep deprivation means that there is not enough energy or ‘Q’i to produce breastmilk.

 To help boost milk supply in Chinese Medicine we ‘nourish the blood and replenish Qi’.
 In other words we recommend foods and herbs to support hormone health, boost Iron and help fight fatigue.
 Nutrition is an important tool to replenish lost nutrients and build up Qi and Blood.
 Foods rich in Iron, Magnesium and B vitamins will help to nourish the blood, fight fatigue, support hormone regulation and a healthy milk supply.
-Try good quality organic or free range protein such as red meats, fish, eggs, and collagen-rich soups made from ham-hocks or chicken with the skin included in the soup stock.
+Try good quality organic or free range protein such as red meats, fish, eggs, bone broth and nourishing soups made from chicken and other quality meats.
 Lot's of leafy greens will also help you get the nutrients you need.
 If you are vegetarian or vegan it’s important to get lots of good quality protein in your diet, think tofu, nuts, seeds, beans and pulses.